LeeKaiser/Hero_Shooter_Maker/README.md

 Build by opening build profile by file -> buld profiles, then select appropriate build profile then build.

+Alternatively run the builds in the build folder.

 ## Player Focused Feature
 - Movement & camera controls
   - Use the movement input to make the player move.
 Move the mouse to control the player camera.